 When you join this challenge, you are expected to tailor the challenge to suit your current needs and goals.
-There's also no routines to follow.
+There are also no routines to follow.
 You should create a routine around your day and work on your tasks during your best hours.

-Everyone can, but there are a few specifications which speak to the struggles we encounter every day.
+Everyone can, but there are a few specifications that speak to the struggles we encounter every day.
 This challenge is for you if:

 Your tasks should be specific to your goals.
 Here are a few of my favourites that can guide you while creating your list.
 You can also add a few of these to your list too.

 You can start whenever you want, but I'll encourage you to make it as soon as possible.
 According to research, there is a direct link between procrastination and goal-management failure1.
 Putting it off will only make the challenge look more daunting than it really is.
 If you truly want to complete the 100 days of productivity challenge, then the best time to start is now.